Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Vernon turned white as a sheet.

 Harry banished the snake.
 ‘I’m going to my room to change, please remember that demonstration for the future.’
-Het let the ice creep into his eyes and voice.
+He let the ice creep into his eyes and voice.
 ‘I’d hate to have to make this point a second time.
-Cobras are rather venomous, something might go horribly wrong…’
+Cobras are rather venomous, something might go terribly wrong…’

 He strode inside and upstairs, pulled open his wardrobe, and transfigured the first pair of Dudley’s cast offs.
 There, now they look like something a human being might choose to wear.

-He took a deep breath.
+He took a deep breath and crushed the cold fear.
 ‘No. Hedwig wouldn’t deliver warnings from the ministry.
 They have their own owls.’

 Harry unfolded the envelope.
 A single line of writing captioned an animated pencil sketch.
 A willow tree leant over a bend in the rippling river, its branches caught in a slight breeze.